The other day I had a unexpected visitor, someone I had never met before.

 * * * * *

 It appeared that Herman had a lot of fun because a few days later, one of his buddies came over to play too.
 His name was David.
-I was actually half-expecting him, so I had even purchased a couple of neat little toys for him from the friendly downtown Fort Collins Ace Hardware store before his visit.
+I was actually half-expecting him, so I had even purchased a couple of top toys for a 4 year old boy from the friendly downtown Fort Collins Ace Hardware store before his visit.

 The toy worked like this: the mouse could use it to play peek-a-boo with me by going inside it.
 If he wasn’t watching his step, however, a door would swing down and close.
 A quick and clever mouse might be able to whiz by the door and escape to the outside, just as a miniature golfer might be able to hit his ball into a hole underneath an opening-and-closing door if he got his timing just right.
 How fun!